vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 #### 3.2.1 Primary Metrics

 **Validation Loss**: Cross-entropy loss on held-out validation data, measured at regular intervals throughout training.
 This serves as the primary metric for model quality.

-**Training Loss**: Cross-entropy loss on training data, used to monitor overfitting and convergence behavior.

 **Validation Accuracy**: Token-level accuracy on validation data, providing an interpretable performance measure.